IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 IDCI's team wish you a very happy New Year.

 For this new year, we wish you to continue to explore your ideas and your creativity.
 To test new things and to be curious about everything around you.
 To take care of you and to share with people you love.
-To cheer on your entourage to surpass itself.
+To cheer on your entourage to surpass itself with you.
 To have new projects and to realize them.
 To rise to a challenge and restart to pass through potentials fails.
 To be surprised and to pursue your evolution.

 We would like to share with you some IDCI's highlights in 2016.